Personal relationships of Alexander the Great: Roxana

 Ancient historians, as well as modern ones, have also written on Alexander's marriage to Roxana the beautiful [Persian] woman.
 Robin Lane Fox writes, "Roxana was said by contemporaries to be the most beautiful lady in all Asia.
 She deserved her name of Roshanak, meaning 'little star', (probably rokhshana or roshana which means light and illuminating) in Persian.
 Marriage to a local noble's family made sound political sense, but contemporaries implied that Alexander, aged 28, also lost his heart.
 A wedding-feast for the two of them was arranged high on one of the Persian rocks.
 Alexander and his bride shared a loaf of bread, a custom still observed in Turkestan.
 Characteristically, Alexander sliced it with his sword.
 Ulrich Wilcken writes, "The fairest prize that fell to him was Roxana, the daughter of Oxyartes, in the first bloom of youth, and in the judgment of Alexander's companions, next to Stateira the wife of Darius, the most beautiful woman that they had seen in Asia.
 Alexander fell passionately in love with her and determined to raise her to the position of his consort."

 As soon as Alexander died in 323 BC, Roxana murdered Alexander's two other wives.
-Roxana wished to cement her own position and that of her son, unborn at that time, by ridding herself of a rival who could be—or claim to be—pregnant.
+Roxana wished to cement her own position and that of her son, unborn at that time, by ridding herself of a rival who could be or claim to be pregnant or to have given birth to a child.
 According to Plutarch's account, Stateira's sister, Drypetis, was murdered at the same time; Carney believes that Plutarch was mistaken, and it was actually Parysatis who died with Stateira.

-Roxana bore Alexander a posthumous child also named Alexander (Alexander IV), 2 months after Alexander the Great died.
+Roxana bore Alexander two children: a first-born son who died as an infant in November 326 BC, and Alexander IV, born 2 months after Alexander the Great died.